 10. G’s Country Kitchen

 G’s Country Kitchen claims to serve the best soul food in North Alabama, and my meal there gave no reason to argue.
 This family-run eatery is located in the Oakwood Shopping Plaza on Oakwood Avenue.
-The typical offering is a meat with two sides and bread for $8.99 with banana pudding and sweet potato pie waiting to finish the meal.
+The typical offering is a slice of meat with two sides and bread for $8.99 with banana pudding and sweet potato pie waiting to finish the meal.
 Fried chicken, pork chops, hamburger patties, or catfish are the most popular “meats,” while sides such as fried okra, yams, turnip greens, slaw, cabbage, and mashed potatoes make choosing only two a dilemma.
 “G” is the mistress of the kitchen, but her husband and family members greet and serve the hungry guests.
 It’s a slice of Southern hospitality you won’t want to miss.

 11. Blue Plate Café